Chinchillas sleep a lot.

 Do Chinchillas Like Hammocks?

-While she still primarily sleeps in her nest box, I will catch her often having some fun inside of the hammock.
+While she still primarily sleeps in her nest box, I often catch her having some fun inside of the hammock.

-Regardless it makes a great addition to a chinchilla cage and it’s worth a shot if it ends up providing your chinchilla with that much more of a comfortable spot to sleep.
+Either way, a hammock makes a great addition to a chinchilla cage, and it’s worth giving one a try, if it ends up providing your chinchilla with another comfortable spot to sleep.

 In addition, chinchillas do sleep in hammocks for one other key reason.